EGI-Federation/documentation/content/en/users/Rucio/Rucio-commands/_index.md

 ### get

+A Rucio command to download files from any RSE in your VO to your local environment.

 ```shell
 $ rucio get [-h] [--dir DIR] [--allow-tape] [--rse RSE] [--rses RSES]
                  [--impl IMPL] [--protocol PROTOCOL] [--nrandom NRANDOM]